 I wish you could review before merging, just in case. - From a Mac user

-If you want to have more control and options, check out the second method.
+If you want to have more control and options, check out the first method.

-Below is how to use the first method.
+Below is how to merge contacts on Mac using this built-in method.

 1. On your MacBook Pro, MacBook Air, or iMac etc., open the Contacts app.